yuzehh/CARLA-Dataset-Creation/README.md

 This will create a folder named "lampincarla", which comprises three components:

-1. A file named lampincarla_poses.txt, containing the positions (x, y, z) and poses (pitch, roll, yaw) of all the lampposts.
+1. A file named 'lampincarla_poses.txt', containing the positions (x, y, z) and poses (pitch, roll, yaw) of all the lampposts.
-2. A file named lampincarla_IDlist.txt, including the IDs of all the lampposts.
+2. A file named 'lampincarla_IDlist.txt', including the IDs of all the lampposts.
 3. Multiple sub-folders, each named by "sensortype_lampID", which contain the sensor data of the lampposts with specific IDs.

 Within the script, you have the flexibility to modify the scenario (Town name), data collection time, and add or remove sensor types mounted on the infrastructure.
 Additionally, you can adjust the parameters and configurations of the sensors.